Deggory/interceptor-core-tools/README.md

 install pipenv. setup the environment with:
 `pipenv install`
-then enter the environment with:
-`pipenv shell`
-once inside, you can run `./stm_flash_config.py` to configure your device. select the device you'd like to configure and follow the wizard.
+then enter the environment with: pipenv shell once inside, you can run ` sudo ./stm_flash_config.py     ` to configure your device. select the device you'd like to configure and follow the wizard.

 ##### config tool options: